open-compensation-token-license/license-token-website/wikisrc/open-source-developer-financial-assistance.md

 ## The Significance of Open Source

 Open source software is critical to the technological landscape, powering everything from web servers and operating systems to cloud computing platforms and development tools.
 According to a 2021 report by GitHub, approximately 73 million developers participate in open source projects.
 The communal nature of open source not only accelerates innovation but also ensures that a wider pool of talent can participate in software development, regardless of geographical or economic barriers.
+For more on this, see [open-source contributors' motivation](https://www.license-token.com/wiki/open-source-contributors-motivation).

 ## Challenges Faced by Open Source Developers